 - Low body temperature

 If these signs are present in you or a loved one, it is considered a medical emergency and you should seek help right away.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Finding Treatment for Alcohol Abuse

-Perhaps you’ve come across this page looking for information if cooking wine or sherry is addictive, or you’re seeking help for alcohol abuse.
+Perhaps you have come across this page looking for information if cooking wine or cooking sherry is addictive, or you’re seeking help for alcohol abuse.
 Know that you are not alone.
 There are treatment centers and addiction specialists ready to walk you along with the steps to getting sober.
 Below are the general steps you need to take when finding treatment for alcohol abuse:

 - Contact a high-quality rehab center.
 There are rehab facilities that offer a confidential assessment and evidence-based treatment for alcohol abuse.
 This means that such healthcare facilities provide the best standard of care and show the utmost concern for their patients.
 When you get to contact a good rehab center, they will assist you with the process of verifying your insurance, and making arrangements to get you ready for treatment.